camjw/S-DL2-nake/README.md

 ## Contributing

 The game is mostly finished, though I would like to improve the text rendering.
-At the moment test rendering is done in the Background class through the `renderText` method:
+At the moment text rendering is done in the Background class through the `renderText` method:

 ```c++
 void Background::renderText(const char* text, int x, int y, int w, int h) {